NOTE: All fees mentioned in this catalog are subject to change without prior notice.

 Note: This refund schedule is subject to change without notice.
 The application fee and any administrative fees are nonrefundable.

-Graduate credits in which less than a "C" grade has been earned will not be counted toward a degree; however, these lower grades will be reflected in the student's grade point average.
+Graduate credits in which a grade lower than a "C" has been earned will not be counted toward a degree; however, these lower grades will be reflected in the student's grade point average.

 Graduate students may repeat courses previously taken for graduate credit.
 Any repetition must have the approval of the student's advisor and the dean of the School of Graduate Studies before or at the time of registration.
 A given course may be repeated once.
 The grade earned in the repetition of the course replaces the grade earned initially, even if the second grade is lower than the first grade.
 The initial grade remains on the record but is not reflected in the grade point average.
 A repeat card must be filed with the Distance Learning Center at the time of registration.

 Students may drop a course before it begins.
 Students must officially drop a course by completing the online drop form at the registration site https://register.wlearn.com>register.wlearn.com.
-If a student who is registered in a course withdraws from that course in the first two weeks of class in that semester, that course will not appear on the student's grade printout for that semester and hence will not be recorded on the student's transcript.
-If a student who is registered in a course withdraws from that course any time after the second week of class, but before middle of the term, he or she will receive a notation of "withdrawn" on the grade printout and hence on his or her transcript.
-Students may not drop a course beyond the middle of the term with special permission.
+If a student who is registered in a course withdraws from that course in the first two weeks of class in that semester, that course will not be recorded on the student's transcript.
+If a student who is registered in a course withdraws from that course any time after the second week of class, but before middle of the term, he or she will receive a notation of "withdrawn" on his or her transcript.
+Students may only drop a course beyond the middle of the term with special permission.
 Contact the Distance Learning Center for details.

 To be official, any withdrawal must be approved by the dean of the School of Graduate Studies, the instructors concerned, the student's advisor, the director of financial aid, and the Distance Learning Center.
 Grades of "F" (failure) will be recorded in the case of unofficial withdrawals.
 All fees and assessments must be paid before a student will be granted official clearance.
 Students who withdraw after the end of the tenth week of a term must petition, in writing, the dean of the School of Graduate Studies for permission to begin withdrawal procedures.